 Healthcare professionals and caregivers should wear disposable gloves when handling the blister or capsule.
 Gloves should then be removed carefully to prevent skin exposure, placed in a sealable plastic polyethylene bag and disposed of in accordance with local requirements.
 Hands should then be washed thoroughly with soap and water.
-Women who are pregnant or suspect they may be pregnant should not handle the blister or capsule (see section 4.4).
+Women who are pregnant or suspect they may be pregnant should not handle the blister or capsule.

-Any unused medicinal product or waste material should be returned to the pharmacist for safe disposal in accordance with local requirements.
+Any unused product or waste material should be returned to the pharmacist for safe disposal in accordance with local requirements.